Sociotechnology: Social technology

 Science and technology are big contributions to the economic development, but can also lead to negative side effects as it evolves.
 For example, people care more about materialistic things than the negative influences they have created in human morals and education.
 For example, it is more important for people to know words to songs than to remember things for their test.
 There are other problems due to the development of new technologies such as the conservation of the environment because there is a demand for more products which leads to more destruction of environment to build more to sell from.
 Many social problems have appeared in society and cannot seem to be solved by natural science and technology alone.
 It requires the need for social sciences as well.
 Social technology is the strategy used to help solve the wrong behaviors in the world that are caused by social problems like how to solve the issue of people being invested in materialistic goods more than morals, so that they economy can still continue to grow, and society can be a better place.

+Organizational theory borrows from sociotechnology through its use of sociotechnical systems, a subset of the concept of sociotechnology.